cyborginstitute/taskfile/docs/source/internals.rst

 These targets provide dependency groupings for task list to support basic operation and configuration, but do not build

-.. target:: tasklist
+.. target:: all

    Provides a single interface to build or rebuild all of the Tasklist output files and their dependencies.

    This is the default target for the Taskfile makefile.

-   .. seealso:: :target:`tasklist` depends on the following targets:
+   .. seealso:: :target:`all` depends on the following targets:

       - :target:`$(SOURCES)`
       - :target:`$(CACHE)/.setup`